Venera 13: Cruise stage

 As the cruise stage flew by Venus, the bus acted as a data relay for the lander before continuing on to a heliocentric orbit.
 The probe was equipped with a gamma-ray spectrometer, UV grating monochromator, electron and proton spectrometers, gamma-ray burst detectors, solar wind plasma detectors, and two-frequency transmitters which made measurements before, during, and after the Venus flyby.
-"The bus continued to provide data until at least 25 April 1983."
+The bus continued to provide data until at least 25 April 1983.

 Descent lander

 The lander was a hermetically-sealed pressure vessel and contained most of the instrumentation and electronics.
-Mounted on a ring-shaped landing platform and topped by an antenna, the lander was designed similar to earlier Venera 9–12 landers.
+The lander survived the heat by containing blocks of lithium nitrate, a salt-like substance which has a very high heat of fusion.
+Mounted on a ring-shaped landing platform and topped by an antenna, the landers design was similar to the earlier Venera 9–12 landers.
+An air brake was used to slow down Venera, (this is different to the previous landers, which used parachutes, making them prone to failure.).
 It carried instruments to take chemical and isotopic measurements, monitor the spectrum of scattered sunlight, and record electric discharges during its descent phase through the Venusian atmosphere.
 The spacecraft utilized a camera system, an x-ray fluorescence spectrometer, a screw drill and surface sampler, a dynamic penetrometer, and a seismometer to conduct investigations on the surface.

 The list of lander experiments and instruments include: